NikeHill1701/MerkleTrees/README.md

-My implementation of Merkle Trees, using python
+My implementation of Merkle Trees, using python for file sharing, generating Merkle Proofs etc.